szczuroskoczek/bestia/README.md

 # BESTIA Monorepo

-**BESTIA** – Backend Engine for Scalable, Transactional, Integrated Applications
+**BESTIA – Backend Engine for Scalable, Transactional, Integrated Applications**

-_A unified, agnostic backend engine that merges your application logic with persistent storage into a single, portable artifact._
+BESTIA is a unified, agnostic backend engine that merges your application’s schema, business logic, and persistent data into a single, portable artifact.
+It’s designed to simplify deployment across Node.js, Docker, serverless platforms, IoT devices, and eventually desktop/browser environments.

 ---

 ## TL;DR

-BESTIA is a modern backend engine designed to simplify application development by unifying database schema, business logic, and dynamic data into one deployable unit.
-This monorepo contains all components of BESTIA:
-- **Core:** The shared libraries for storage, migration, and execution.
-- **Compiler:** A Node.js tool that compiles TypeScript-decorated schemas into a BESTIA manifest (immutable definitions).
-- **Engine:** The runtime that loads the manifest, applies migrations, and manages dynamic data (snapshots, logs, indexes).
-- **Integrations & CLI:** Adapters and command-line tools for various environments (Node.js, Docker, SaaS, etc.).
-- **Docs:** Comprehensive documentation and guides (hosted via GitHub Pages).

----

-## Overview & Vision

-BESTIA addresses a common pain point in modern application development—the separation between backend logic and database management.
-By unifying these layers into one portable file, BESTIA:
-- **Simplifies Deployments:** One artifact for schema, logic, and persistent data.
-- **Enhances Developer Productivity:** Define your data models, commands, and queries using TypeScript decorators.
-- **Streamlines Migrations:** Built-in strategies automatically manage schema evolution while preserving data integrity.
+- **Unified Architecture:** One file (the BESTIA Manifest) holds your immutable schema/logic; dynamic data (snapshots, logs, indexes) is persisted separately.
-- **Supports Multiple Environments:** Whether in a Docker container, serverless function, Node.js app, or IoT device, BESTIA adapts to your deployment needs.
+- **Multiple Deployments:** Use BESTIA as a hosted SaaS, Docker container, embedded Node.js module, or on IoT devices.
+- **Seamless Migrations:** Built-in strategies automatically evolve your schema without manual intervention for common changes.
+- **Developer-Centric:** Leverage TypeScript decorators to define models and operations (Queries and Actions) in an intuitive, type-safe way.

 ---